axew3/phpbb-vertical-views/README.md

 I maybe also expect that you'll help on improve this for all, while also for your personal use.

-You have to mention: The author site, axew3.com, or this github repo, into your main template features explain, if you'll use this idea.
+Remember: the author site, axew3.com, or this github repo, into your main template features explain, if you'll use this idea.